blacklightpy/vaultofknowledge/01. Personal/Daily Notes/Entry of 29th Jan, 2025.md

 	- In India:
 		- Used to contrast modern medicine (allopathy) with Ayurveda, Siddha medicine, homeopathy, Unani (Perso-Arabic medicine, Yunani meaning "Greek", based on four humours, used by Muslims), etc.
 		- They are regulated by the Ministry of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homeopathy
+		- Siddhars were recognized by the Supreme Court and Indian Medical Association as "fake"
+		- Siddhars are referred to in Tamil as "Vaidyars"
 		- Ayurveda
 			- Three Doshas of Ayurveda
 				- Vaata, Pitta, Kapha